broeker/jumpsuit/src/pages/index.md

 title: high speed racing
 image: /img/jumpsuit_header.jpg
 subheading: zoom zoom
-heading: Meet the new web
+heading: We can do better.
 mainpitch:
   title: Why Kaldi
   description: >-
-    From the dawn of time, web developers have sought to make things better.
+    From the dawn of time, web developers have sought to make things simpler and easier.
-    Faster.
-Smarter.
-Easier.
 Instead, our lives have become more difficult.
 Our projects more expensive.
 Our products more difficult to support and manage.
 description: >-
-  A technological revolution that began in roughly 2014 is now fully upon us, and those who recognize it now
+  Imagine a world where our tools are actually simple and easy to use.
+A world where clients enjoy interacting with their content.
+A world where your...
 intro:
   blurbs:
     - image: /img/coffee.png